Learn from JP Morgan Chase’s Mistakes: Six Ways To Keep Hackers Out Of Your Account

 Passwords: Make sure you have unique passwords for all your online activities.
 Consider creating a throwaway email address on Gmail or Outlook.com for your login emails as an additional security step.
 Use a service such as KeePass as a way to keep track of all your unique passwords.

 Watch Out for Phishing Attempts: This is especially important after large-scale hacking events like the one that occurred with JP Morgan Chase.
 Hackers are going to try to come after you using phishing emails that seem like they’re from a legitimate company you do business with, like your bank or one of your software providers.
 Don’t get sucked in here.
 If a legitimate company needs to get in touch with you, they won’t be asking for YOU to verify YOUR identity; they’ll be doing that for you.
 Simply delete the email and ignore all the instructions.
 Don’t take the bait.

 Be On the Lookout: Keep a keen eye on your bank account, change your passwords, and also modify your authentication challenge questions.
 In others words, be proactive to make sure your banking information is correct and account transactions are legitimate.

 These are some very simple steps that you can take to protect your personal information, company banking details, and your own as well.
 Security and protection of your personal information is not something to take lightly.
 Hackers are out there trying to get your information right now and many businesses and people are compromised every day without even knowing it.

 We can help.
-Contact your information systems security experts at CSP, Inc right now to book a no-obligation and risk-free review of your company security.
+Contact your information systems security experts at Raleigh IT Support Company and IT Services Provider | CSP Inc. right now to book a no-obligation and risk-free review of your company security.
 This is a special free offer to ensure your business technology is as secure as possible.